Metal Gear Solid 4: Guns of the Patriots: Awards

 Following the critical acclaim it received upon its release, Guns of the Patriots won many Game of the Year awards from many international outlets, these including GameSpot, Gamezine, and PALGN, along with a significant number of Readers' Choice awards, and awards directed towards its story-telling, graphical, and voice-acting aspects.
 GameSpot praised the game significantly, and awarded it "Game of the Year", "Best PS3 Game", "Best Graphics (Technical)", "Best Boss Battles", "Best Story", "Best Voice Acting", "Most Memorable Moment", and "Best Action/Adventure Game".
 IGN awarded the game "Best PS3 Game of 2008", "Best Graphics Technology", "Best Original Score", and "Best Action Game".
 PALGN awarded it "Game of the Year", "PS3 Game of the Year", and "Best Visuals".
 PC World heralded it with "Game of the Year".
 Playfire awarded it "Game of the Year", "Best Action/Adventure Game", and "Best Graphics".
 It also won "Game of the Year" from the Portuguese Eurogamer.
 On NeoGAF, it was awarded "Game of the Year".
 The German site 4PLAYER.de gave it "Game of the Year".
 GamePro awarded it "Best PS3 Game of 2008" and "Best Action/Adventure Game".
 1UP.com gave it "Game of the Year", "Best PS3 Game", "Best Action Game", and "Best Audiovisual Experience".
 Fox News Channel awarded the game "Best PS3 Game of 2008" and "Best Game of 2008".
 GameSpy awarded it "Best PS3 Action Game".
 From Gamezine, it won "Game of the Year" and "Best PS3 Game".
 Giant Bomb gave it "Best PS3-Only Game", "Best Graphics", and "Most Satisfying Sequel".
 In the Golden Joystick 2008 awards, it was awarded "Best PS3 Game".
 At Tokyo Game Show 2009, it received the Grand Award (alongside Mario Kart Wii) and the Award of Excellence.
 The readers of PlayStation Official Magazine – UK voted it the 5th best PlayStation title released.

-At the 12th AIAS Interactive Achievement Awards (now known as the D.I.C.E.
-Awards), Guns of the Patriots won "Outstanding Achievement in Original Music Composition", and was also nominated for "Overall Game of the Year", "Console Game of the Year", "Outstanding Achievement in Animation", "Outstanding Achievement in Character Performance" for David Hayter's vocal portrayal of Old Snake, "Outstanding Achievement in Game Direction", and "Outstanding Achievement in Visual Engineering".
+At the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Guns of the Patriots with "Outstanding Achievement in Original Music Composition", along with receiving nominations for "Overall Game of the Year", "Console Game of the Year", and outstanding achievement in "Animation", "Character Performance" (Old Snake), "Game Direction", and "Visual Engineering".